 a) Fuel purchases are restricted to self-service fuel of the type and grade specified by the vehicle manufacturer.

-b) Use E85 for flex-fuel vehicles when available.
+b) Use E85 for flex-fuel vehicles when available, except as noted above.

 c) Use blended-for-the-season diesel fuel in diesel-powered vehicles.

 a) Non-fuel purchases are restricted to routine items and services required for the state vehicle in order to complete the state employee’s work.
-When in doubt, contact the local fleet card coordinator.
+When in doubt, contact the agency fleet card administrator or the department fleet card coordinator.

-b) Examples of permissible non-fuel purchases include: windshield washer fluid; anti-freeze/coolant to restore operating levels; wiper blades; a maximum of two vehicle washes per month, flat tire repair, and tire rotation/balancing.
+b) Examples of permissible non-fuel purchases include: oil changes, windshield washer fluid; anti-freeze/coolant to restore operating levels; wiper blades; a maximum of two vehicle washes per month, and flat tire repair.

 c) Fleet cards may be used at state contract vendors for purchasing the items listed above.
-When purchasing from a contract vendor, the authorized user should receive the state contract pricing.
+When purchasing from a contract vendor, the authorized user m receive the state contract pricing.

 E. Prohibited purchases and practices